CyberShadow/RABCDAsm/README.md

 [ActionScript Virtual Machine 2 (AVM2) Overview][avm2].
 You will most likely need to consult it for the instruction reference anyway (although you can also use [this handy list][avm2i] as well).
-You will find it difficult to understand the disassembly without good understanding of concepts such as namespaces or multinames.
+You will find it difficult to understand the disassembly without good understanding of concepts such as namespaces and multinames.

   [avm2]: http://www.adobe.com/devnet/actionscript/articles/avm2overview.pdf